purushothdl/singularity-scheduler-backend/README.md

 This structure ensures that the API layer, business logic, and agent reasoning are all decoupled, making the system easier to test, debug, and extend.

 ### Key Technical Decisions

 - **Concurrency Handling:** A significant focus was placed on building a system that could handle real-world scheduling conflicts.
 The `confirm_and_book_event` and `update_event` tools use a robust check-then-write pattern with configurable buffer logic to ensure data integrity and prevent double-bookings.
-- **Agent Persona & Prompt Engineering:** The agent's personality is carefully crafted through a detailed system prompt to be professional, futuristic, and helpful, reflecting the Helion Energy brand.
+- **Agent Persona & Prompt Engineering:** The agent's personality is carefully crafted through a detailed system prompt to be professional, futuristic, and helpful, reflecting the Singularity Labs brand.
 The prompt also contains explicit instructions for complex workflows, such as recovering from booking failures and handling users with unknown timezones.
 - **Decoupled Services:** The architecture utilizes a Dependency Injection pattern via the `ServiceProvider`.
 This centralizes the instantiation of services (like `AuthService`, `UserService`, `CalendarService`) and makes the system highly testable by allowing for easy mocking of dependencies.

 ## ⚙️ Running the Project Locally